Western Union Aims to Acquire Ripple's Partner MoneyGram - Report

 The report states that while more people are turning to online payments, the coronavirus-caused lockdowns and shelter-in-place orders imposed by governments has led the payments company to struggle with keeping its local branches open across the world, some of which had close their doors.
 Still, while people staying home led to an increase in the number of digital transactions, in the first quarter they accounted for 18% of the company's money transfers.

-As reported, following the rumors in early June, MoneyGram partnered with Ripple later that month, at which point the blockchain startup made a USD 30 million initial investment, holding a right to invest another USD 20 million over two years.
+As reported, following the rumors in early June of 2019, MoneyGram partnered with Ripple later that month, at which point the blockchain startup made a USD 30 million initial investment, holding a right to invest another USD 20 million over two years.
 Ripple made that second investment in November.
 They said they'll own 9.95% of the outstanding common stock of MoneyGram, and approximately 15% on a fully-diluted basis including non-voting warrants held by Ripple.

 MoneyGram on their part said they use Ripple's xRapid product that is aimed at minimizing liquidity costs and is powered by Ripple-affiliated XRP token, to buy a portion of their currency needs in major receive markets.
 It's moving c.
 10% of its transaction volume through Ripple's On-Demand Liquidity (ODL) between the United States and Mexican borders, and had pushed over USD 100 million through the platform by December.
 It also established cross-border corridors in Europe, Australia, and the Philippines.